• Skip to primary navigation

 Unlike other domestic birds, grouses are raised in semi-wild environments.
 They prefer winter-like settings, such as dense hardwood saplings and young oaks that retain leaves.

-When raised successfully, grouses can offer an intricately patterned with shady bars and spots.
+When raised successfully, grouses can offer an intricate pattern with shady bars and spots.
 So, you can tend them for display.

 They live on leaves, buds, fruits of ferns, shrubs, and woody plants.
 Though they are not prolific layers, you can expect 6-14 eggs per hen.